riyadomf/multi-vm-deploy-automation/Readme.md

                 enp0s8:  # NAT (default gateway & DNS)
                     dhcp4: true
             ```

+            Apply the changes with
             ```bash
             sudo netplan apply
             ```

-     * Clone 3 more VMs from the first VM.
+    * Clone 3 more VMs from the first VM and Configure:
-        * Change hostname and machine-id.
+        * Update hostname and machine-id.

             ```bash
             sudo hostnamectl set-hostname <new-hostname>